-- There is a need for stronger pesticide regulation and continued research on carcinogenicity potential.
+- The US needs stronger pesticide regulation and continued research on carcinogenicity potential.

-- There are roughly 40 chemicals serving as active ingredients in pesticides currently on the market that are classified by the International Agency for Research on Cancer as “known, probable, or possible human carcinogens.”
+- The International Agency for Research on Cancer classified roughly 40 active ingredients in pesticides currently on the market as “known, probable, or possible human carcinogens.”

 - The combination of active with, so called, inert unregulated additives, some of which are known to be toxic, may make the risk of cancer even higher than predicted.